enj657/Amazon_Vine_Analysis/README.md

 ## Overview of Analysis

-For this project we needed to analyze Amazon reviews that were written by members of the paid Amazon Vine program.
+For this project I needed to analyze Amazon reviews that were written by members of the paid Amazon Vine program.
 I picked a dataset and used PySpark to perform the ETL process, and I loaded the transformed data into pgAdmin.
 I then used PySpark to deterine if there was any bias toward favorable reviews from Vine members compared to non-vine members.

 ### Purpose